-Our research focuses on the ecophysiological and ecohydrological responses of Interior Alaska's boreal forest to climate, environmental, and vegetation change.
+Our research focuses on the ecophysiological and ecohydrological responses of Interior Alaska's boreal forest to variations in weather, soil properties, and plant community composition.

 Specific things we research include how plants use, store, and move water to the atmosphere.
 This water use impacts many things that are external to the plant, like drying the soil and wetting the atmosphere (contributing to creating clouds and rain).
 Measuring water use informs us about how the plant is responding to a variety of weather conditions, including very dry and very wet periods.
 Are they tolerating it, thriving in it, or shutting down?
 How do different species and plant types (shrubs, deciduous trees, evergreen trees) respond?

 We also explore how the timing of water availability and climate conditions affects plant growth, like wood growth and leaf development.
 We have sensors that let us know precisely when trees start and end their growth for that year.
-We are finding that climate change is impacting how much the trees are growing and when they start and stop.
+We are finding that changes in weather are impacting how much the trees are growing and when they start and stop.

 Click here to learn about all our current projects.